Bejon-Norman1/Google-Internal-security-audit-Project/README.md

   # Control Assessment

   The controls assessment phase will involve a thorough review of the company's existing security controls.
+Such as:

+ 1. Reviewing the list of Botium Toys’ assets

+ 2. Reviewing each control name

+ 3. Reviewing the control types and explanation

+ 4. Marking an X next to each control that needs to be implemented

+ 5. Note levels of priority (high, medium, and/or low; NA if not applicable)